nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 a.
 Include those libraries in the repo (this bloats the repo size)<br>
 b.
 Require developers to download those libraries manually (this creates extra work for developers)<br>

+## Documentation

+Our documentation and user guides are written in [GitHub Flavor Markdown][gfm], an extension to the original Markdown that contains additional support for tables and fenced code blocks that is useful for documentation.
+We also use a small Python script to help transform the Markdown into HTML, which allows greater flexibility in styling to make it more user friendly.
+To set up the script:

+1. Make sure you have Python 3.5+ installed.
+Run `python3 --version` to check
+2. Install the dependencies - `pip3 install markdown pygments`
+3. Run the script - `python3 docs/build/converter.py`

 ## Appendix A : User Stories

 Priorities: High (must have) - `* * *`, Medium (nice to have)  - `* *`,  Low (unlikely to have) - `*`